We curate this list but don't run the opportunities listed. This is not a complete list of all the retreats, workshops and classes in Scotland.

 Spend the day in a room with a bunch of writers, limitless caffeine and no internet.
 A scoreboard, gold stars, general silliness and supportive competitiveness will help you reach your targets and break you out of your bad habits.

-Date: Second Sunday of every month (Edinburgh) or last Sunday of every month (Glasgow)
+Date: Second Sunday of every month (Edinburgh) or TBC (Glasgow)

 Angela Locke - Iona